radiasoft/container-beamsim/README.md

 ### Beam Simulation Container (radiasoft/beamsim)

-The following particle accelerator and free electron laser (FEL) simulation codes are installed in the radiasoft/beamsim container:
+The following simulation codes are installed in the radiasoft/beamsim container:

 * [elegant](https://rsft.us/beamsim/elegant)
   is an accelerator code that computes beta functions, matrices,